 “My Tallest, my ship is no longer able to be driven by me because I appear to have outgrown it.
 I request a larger ship.”

 “Outgrown it?”
 Red never noticed before, but Zim had grown quite a bit during his years on Earth.
 He was worried about just how tall Zim might be... this wasn’t good.
-If Zim was taller, there might be a risk of him taking over their positions whether he was a defect or not.
+If Zim was taller, there might be a risk whether he was a defect or not.
 Damn those Irken social standards... there was always some kind of loophole.

 “Yes.
-I require a new ship.”
+I require a new ship.
+A Spittle Runner would be nice.”
 Another thought occurred to Red.
-Since Zim looked like he might be a bit taller than he and Purple, he couldn’t risk Zim even getting a position higher than Invader.
+Since Zim looked like he might be a bit taller than he and Purple, he couldn’t risk Zim even GETTING a position higher than Invader.
 He had to do something to prevent Zim from coming and ruining everything again.
 Then he got an idea.
 Something to ensure that damn defect stayed put and never came back.
 He cleared his throat, ready to do what he felt was necessary.
 “Zim, do you remember when you showed up at the Great Assigning?”

 “Yes my Tallest, I remember.
 Why?”